johnhebron/portfolio-hugo-blocks/content/authors/admin/_index.md

     awarder: Startout
     icon: brands/startout
     certificate_url: https://www.youtube.com/watch?v=RrZzOmH-sTw
-    button_text: View the Hackout Video on YouTube
+    certificate_text: View the Hackout Video on YouTube
     summary: |
       In support of the 2017 and 2018 Hackout, Austin’s first and only LGBTQIA+ entrepreneurship weekend, I secured corporate sponsorship from BigCommerce to support the event, encouraged participation resulting in multiple BigCommerce employee teams, and was lucky enough to participate in the weekend events as a member of my own team.